howtographql/howtographql/content/backend/graphql-python/3-mutations.md

 ![](http://i.imgur.com/L2BA6eV.png)

-After, try to query the data again, you should see the new link.
+After try to query the data again, you should see the new link.

 ![](http://i.imgur.com/wjinT5F.png)